 Raiffeisen Lecture Hall, IST Austria, Klosterneuburg

-Please register for the lecture by May 27.
+Please register below for the lecture by June 4.

 Free shuttle buses are provided to/from campus:

 The regular IST shuttle bus #142 will depart from U4 Heiligenstadt/public bus stop at 4:03 p.m.
 An extra IST shuttle bus has been organized and will also depart from U4 Heiligenstadt/public bus stop 4:45 p.m.

 IST shuttle buses returning to Vienna will deaprt at 7:10 and 7:40 pm.